Azure/RGCOPY/rgcopy-docu.md

 ### Cost Efficiency
 You can save Azure costs by using RGCOPY [Archive Mode](./rgcopy-docu.md#Archive-Mode) and [Update Mode](./rgcopy-docu.md#Update-Mode) as described above.
 This chapter describes how to save costs caused by RGCOPY.

-By default, RGCOPY does not delete its intermediate storage (snapshots, BLOBs, and file backups).
+By default, RGCOPY does not delete all its intermediate storage (snapshots in source RG, file backups).
 This can save a lot of time when regularly copying the same resource group.
 However, the intermediate storage results in Azure charges.

 The following parameters activate additional steps at the very end of an RGCOPY run: